japila-books/japila-books.github.io/README.md

 ## Custom Docker Image

-The books projects use a custom Docker image (based on the [Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) image).
+The books projects use a custom Docker image.

-The [official Docker image](https://squidfunk.github.io/mkdocs-material/getting-started/#with-docker-recommended) does not include all plugins the books need and hence this custom image.
+The [official Docker image](https://squidfunk.github.io/mkdocs-material/getting-started/#with-docker-recommended) does not include all plugins the books need as well as is [no longer available](https://github.com/squidfunk/mkdocs-material/issues/2442).

 Review [Dockerfile](Dockerfile) and [requirements.txt](requirements.txt) files to learn more.